mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install11.png){: .center-block :}

-Once you finish made all these changes the window should look something like this:
+Once you finish made all these changes the window should look like this:

 ![ubuntu install](/img/wifi/ubuntu_install12.png){: .center-block :}